Build Quality & Ear Tips9.0/10

 When they’re sitting in your ears without any music playing, they isolate you from about 60% of any background noise around you.
 Using the memory foam ear tips does a noticeably better job at isolating you from ambient noise and eliminates closer to 70-75%.

-When music is playing at the same volume level with the memory foam tips, you will be isolated from virtually all outside noise.
+When music is playing at the same volume level as the memory foam tips, you will be isolated from virtually all outside noise.

 Control Box Playback Functions